divyesh350/chat-app/frontend/README.md

 - Online/Offline status
 - Message timestamps
 - Read receipts
+- **Blink Chat AI Integration**:
+  - Appears as a contact in the sidebar (always available).
+  - Accessible by every logged-in user for personal, human-like conversations.
+  - Responses powered by Groq API (using models like `mistral-saba-24b`).
+  - Displays a "typing..." indicator when the AI is generating a response.

 ### User Interface Components
 - **AuthImagePattern**: Custom animated background for auth pages